KingsukMajumdar/Buck-chopper-in-CCM-mode-by-LTspice/README.md

 # buckchopperinCCMLTspice
-Impact of switching frequency on buck chopper in CCM mode by TLspice
+Impact of switching frequency on buck chopper in CCM mode by LTspice